 The Bad Rock Trail Ride

 Back in the day, the historic town of Weston, Oregon was the site for the famous Bad Rock ISDT (International Six Days Trials) qualifier in the early 70's.
 Athena, only a few miles away, was where Hodaka motorcycles were designed, developed, imported and then put to the ultimate test at the Bad Rock.
-This is your chance to ride through some beautiful Blue Mountain back country and on the actual race course ridden by world-famous racers during the ISDT team qualifying runs.
+It's a great time riding your Hodaka through some beautiful Blue Mountain back country and on the actual race course ridden by world-famous racers during the U.S. ISDT team 2-day qualifiers.

-The event takes off from Weston, approximately four miles east of Athena.
+The event takes off from Weston, OR approximately four miles east of Athena.

 It's about a 40 mile course, designed to be an easy ride for someone who has not been riding regularly or who wants to protect their investment in some of those hard to find Hodaka parts.
 The club will provide a trailer at several points along the route to transport bikes with mechanical problems or bikes from riders who, for whatever reason, just don't wish to finish the course.